josephwecker/prim/notes.md

 ### Scratch

+Set up primfind so that as it continues to find results etc the buffer keeps updating.
+Method:
+  - set buffer to modified & writeable
+  - set autosave w/ tight interval
+  - override the autocmd for writing the buffer
+  - nop the actual write, but use the opportunity to modify the buffer - be sure not to listen to the write autocmd for a bit (if possible).
+  - be sure that currently selected line remains selected if possible (based on some sort of ID?)
+  - also, ideally, update the status bar with some kind of status indicator and/or spinner (-\|/...)

+Probably better to set up the "trigger"-generating buffer separately from the one actually being modified...

 A kind of grep that instead of just -A/B/C for context lines, actually shows language-context- like module/function/relevant-path-forks (if-statements) etc.
 == tiny-context